cran-task-views/Epidemiology/Epidemiology.md

     disease types.
 EpiModel features an API for extending these templates to address novel scientific research aims.
 Full methods for EpiModel are detailed in [Jenness et al. (2018)](https://doi.org/10.18637/jss.v084.i08).
+-   `r pkg("SCCS")`: Self-controlled case series models used to investigate associations between time-varying exposures such as vaccines or other drugs or non drug exposures and an adverse event can be fitted.
+Detailed information on the self-controlled case series method and its extensions with more examples at <https://sccs-studies.info>.
 -   `r pkg("odin")`: Provides a generic, fast and computer-efficient platform for implementing any deterministic or stochastic compartmental models (e.g. SIR, SEIR, SIRS, ...), and can include age stratification or